 - Honeylocust Thicket: Allow this area to continue to develop much as a reforestation area would be left to grow.
-This area provides good shrub-scrub habitat for various migrant and resident bird species.
+This area provides good scrub/shrub habitat for various migratory and resident bird species.
 Regeneration from other tree species will slowly start outcompeting the honeylocust. - Reforestation: Allow to develop as it is with some supplemental planting as needed.